Breadleaf/tcp-vm/server/vm/README.md

 ## Registers

 There are 4 8-bit registers.
 Since we know 2^2=4 we can address each register with just 2-bits.
-3 Of these registers are general purpose `R0-R3` and the last one is the pointer to the top of the stack `SP`.
+2 Of these registers are general purpose `R0-R1`, the next register is the program counter `PC`, and the last one is the pointer to the top of the stack `SP`.

 ## ISA